-3 takeaways from Miami baseball’s opening series
+Takeaways from Miami baseball’s opening series

 The junior also tallied four RBIs, a .692 OBP and a 1.364 SLG in three starts.

 “I’m truly blessed to be here and be a Hurricane,” Reyes said.
 “I’m just excited.
 The nerves were running a little high going into it.
 That’s normal to me.
 Once I got the first hit, I felt right at home.
-I felt good, ready to go, and ready to compete.”
+I felt good, ready to go and ready to compete.”

-2. The “Fab 5” is good, but inexperienced
+2. The “Fab 5” is good but inexperienced

-Miami’s highly touted, all-freshman infield showed flashes during the opening weekend but also made rookie mistakes.
+Miami’s highly-touted, all-freshman infield showed flashes during the opening weekend but also made rookie mistakes.

-Catcher Michael Amditis, who played seven games last season before redshirting after breaking his left leg, hit .417 (5 of 12) with one double and two RBIs.
+Catcher Michael Amditis, who played seven games last season before redshirting after breaking his left leg, hit .417 (5-for-12) with one double and two RBIs.
 The Boca Raton native also threw out two Scarlet Knights trying to steal.

 Alex Toral, the No. 2 ranked freshman by Perfect Game, connected for a home run and a double while driving in five runs in the opening series.
 Toral also drew three walks and was hit by a pitch, reaching base six times in his first 12 plate appearances, accounting for a .500 OBP.